bmeares/mqtt-connector/README.md

 ### Dictionary Payloads

-If the message payload is a dictionary, it will be synced as a one-row dataframe.
+If the message payload is a dictionary or a list of dictionaries, the `topic` key will be added to each document, and the documents will be passed into `pipe.sync()`.

-Otherwise the payload will be passed into `pipe.sync()` as-is (which may fail to sync, so be careful).
+If the payload is not a float, integer, string, dictionary, or list, then it will be passed into `pipe.sync()` as-is (but this will likely fail to sync, so be careful).

 ```python
 import meerschaum as mrsm